cxk280/angular/aio/content/tutorial/toh-pt1.md

 If you looked in the browser console, you'd see Angular complaining that "`ngModel` ... isn't a known property of `input`."

-Although `NgModel` is a valid Angular directive, it isn't available by default.
+Although `ngModel` is a valid Angular directive, it isn't available by default.
 It belongs to the optional `FormsModule`.
 You must opt-in to using that module.